-Modernizing Procurement Practices to Promote Subchapter S ESOP Contractors
+Modernizing Procurement Practices to Promote Subchapter S-ESOP Contractors

 While Sec.
-874 is strong first step, ECR members believe Congress can create more employee owners by incentivizing federal agencies to partner more regularly with ESOP companies with strong histories of completing projects in a timely and cost-effective manner.
+874, implemented through DFARS Part 270, is a strong first step, ECR members believe Congress can further help to grow employee ownership by incentivizing federal agencies to partner more regularly with ESOP companies with strong histories of completing projects in a timely and cost-effective manner.
 Procurement practices should leverage the unique benefits of the ESOP model to create a pathway for small businesses to become wholly owned through an ESOP as a pathway towards growth outside of small business standards.